glkarthik/codechallenge/README.md

 1) Terraform v1.4.2
 2) Kubectl v1.26
 3) AWS Account [In my case I have used AcloudGuru]
-4) Docker [This is used to create a custom image, in my case I have created a custom image using Docker and hosted in public Docker repo]
+4) Docker [This is used to create a custom image, in my case I have created a custom image using Docker and hosted in public Docker repo and the image name is mentioned below]
 ```bash
   image name: dockerhubkarthik/hello
 ```